dmbyte/clusterbuilder/README.md

 4. You have created and distributed an ssh key for root to all nodes

 # USAGE
-Proper use is to copy the two .sh and one .sh.src file to the /root/ directory on the admin node AFTER the OS is installed.

 To use these scripts, create 3 files